Todo List Tutorial

 Working with data

-All data operations use the same basic functions - we Create, Read, Update, and Delete (CRUD) data.
+All data operations use the same - we Create, Read, Update, and Delete (CRUD) data.
 We used CRUD operations in the Todo List Tutorial using local storage when we added and deleted todo list items, but we'll replace local storage with a database.

 Data flow across the internet

-HyperText Transfer Protocol (HTTP) is a standard communication pattern in computer networking.
-HTTP is the foundation of how data flows across the internet and we use HTTP every time we use the web.
+HyperText Transfer Protocol (HTTP) is a standard communication pattern in computer networking. is the foundation of how data flows across the internet and we use HTTP every time we use the web.
 We already used HTTP under the covers in the Todo List application, but now we'll use HTTP communication to connect to a server.
 We'll summarize the main parts of HTTP that we'll use in this section of the tutorial.

 All HTTP interactions have a request and a response.